Dart-Code/Website/_docs/settings.md

 The path to a low-traffic log file for basic extension and editor issues.
 For more information on capturing these logs, see [Extension Logging](/docs/logging/#extension).

 ## dart.flutterDaemonLogFile
-The path to a log file for the `flutter daemon` communication which is the service that provides information about connected devices used to show in the status bar.
+The path to a log file for the `flutter daemon` service, which provides information about connected devices to show in the status bar.
 For more information on capturing these logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).

 ## dart.flutterRunLogFile
-The path to a log file for `flutter run` which is used to launch Flutter applications from VS Code.
-This is useful when trying to diagnose issues with applications launching (or failing to) on simulators and devices.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
+The path to a log file for `flutter run`, which is used to launch Flutter apps from VS Code.
+This is useful when trying to diagnose issues with apps launching (or failing to) on simulators and devices.
+Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Run Logging](/docs/logging/#flutter-run).

 ## dart.flutterTestLogFile
-The path to a log file for `flutter test` which is used to run unit tests from VS Code.
+The path to a log file for `flutter test`, which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
+Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

 ## dart.pubTestLogFile
-The path to a log file for `pub run test` runs.
+The path to a log file for Dart test runs.
 This is useful when trying to diagnose issues with unit test executions.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
+Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

 ## dart.vmServiceLogFile
 The path to a log file for communication between Dart Code and the VM service.
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
+Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.

 ## dart.webDaemonLogFile
 The path to a log file for communication between Dart Code and the webdev daemon.
-This is useful when trying to diagnose issues with launching web applications.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
+This is useful when trying to diagnose issues with launching web apps.
+Use `${name`} in the log file name to prevent concurrent debug sessions overwriting each others logs.